Programmes - Bridges

 Victoria pier

-Victoria Pier is a public asset of historical importance and is regarded as one of Hull’ s most notable maritime structures.
+Victoria Pier is a public asset of historical importance and is regarded as one of Hull’s most notable maritime structures.

 The pier is located on the North banks of the Humber Estuary and can be accessed by pedestrians via Nelson Street.

-A further steel structure named The Admiralty Steps is adjoined to the South elevation of the pier and provides pedestrian access to vessels users (including the Police).
+A further steel structure named The Admiralty Steps is adjoined to the South elevation of the pier and provides pedestrian access to vessel users (including the Police).
 The steps are composed of galvanised steel, steps, deck grilles supported on steel columns and beams.